xkisxk/tp/docs/DeveloperGuide.md

 #Introduction

 CardLI is a Command Line Interface (CLI) desktop app designed to help students manage their flashcards.
 CardLI can help students keep track of all their flashcards.
-It also does tests for students to test their knowledge.
+It also allows students to test their knowledge.
 All of this in one single platform.

 ## Acknowledgements